Meet the Board of Directors

 • Jim Chamberlin - Secretary

-Jim and his wife, Audra, own and operate Island Lake Farm, a 109 acre diversified farm and forestry operation dedicated to using ecological principles in the production of food and forest products, including a small herd of Dexter cattle.
+Jim and his wife Audra, own and operate Island Lake Farm, a diversified farm and forestry operation dedicated to using ecological principles in the production of food and forest products, which includes a small herd of cattle.
 Jim is the acting registered agent for HBC through his work with Happy Dancing Turtle, where he advocates for profitable farming and ranching systems that protect our soil and water resources.

 • Judy Worm